practicehelper/business-analytics-ai/README.md

-# Business Analytics and AI for Decision Making (MBA17500)

-This repository contains study materials for **MBA17500 – Business Analytics and AI for Decision Making**.
+Reference resources for Business Analytics and AI concepts.
-All documents are organized in a simple linear list.

 ---